caltechlibrary/cait/README.md

 + cait-genpages - a simple static page generator based on exported ArchivesSpace content
 + cait-indexpages - for indexing exported JSON structures with [Bleve](https://github.com/blevesearch/bleve)
 + cait-servepages - a web service providing public search services and content browsing
-+ cait-sitemapper - a simple tool to generate a sitemap.xml file from pages rendered with cait-genpages

 ## Requirements